microsoft/vscode-azure-iot-edge/README.md

 - Windows 7 and later (32-bit and 64-bit)
 - macOS 10.10 and later
 - Ubuntu 16.04
-  - The extension might work on other Linux distro as some user reported but without gurantee.
+The extension might work on other Linux distros as some users have reported, but be aware that Microsoft provides no guarantee or support for such installations

 ## Support
 You can find the full list of issues at [Issue Tracker](https://github.com/Microsoft/vscode-arduino/issues).
 You can submit a [bug or feature suggestion](https://github.com/Microsoft/vscode-arduino/issues/new), and participate community driven [discussions](https://gitter.im/Microsoft/vscode-arduino).

 ## Development
-Welcome to contribute to this extension!
+You are welcome to contribute to this extension!
 Installing Prerequisites:

 - [Git](https://git-scm.com/)